''Is it illegal to not display a food hygiene rating sticker?''

 Common question #5

-Failure to display a valid food hygiene rating in Wales or Northern Ireland is an offence.
+You will be breaking the law in Wales or Northern Ireland if you fail to display a valid food hygiene rating sticker.
 A fixed penalty notice can be issued to businesses that do not display a valid rating.
 Businesses can also be prosecuted in the Magistrates court for non-compliance.
 This Bridgend business was fined almost £5000 for failing to display a food hygiene rating sticker.

 The law is clear — and enforcement officers can, and do, act on it.